List of chairmen of Shell

 Shell plc is the world's second largest public petroleum company and since 20 July 2005 its senior official has been its chairman.
 Until their amalgamation in 2005, the Royal Dutch Petroleum Company and the Shell Transport and Trading Company had separate leaders.
 From 1946 to 2005, an additional office was created to oversee their group of companies.
 The following is a list of senior officials of the Royal Dutch Petroleum Company, Shell Transport and Trading Company, Royal Dutch/Shell Group, and Shell plc.

+Andrew Mackenzie has been the chairman since 2021.

 Royal Dutch Petroleum (1890–2005)

 Although a committee of managing directors had existed since the company's inception in 1890, the office of General Managing Director was not created until 17 December 1902.
 On 21 October 1956 the title changed to President-Director.
 The office was abolished on 20 July 2005 when Royal Dutch Petroleum and Shell Transport amalgamated.